The Singlet-Triplet Gap of Cyclobutadiene: The CIPSI-Driven CC($P$;$Q$) Study: Theory and Computational Details

 To obtain the desired insights into the convergence of the singlet and triplet potentials of cyclobutadiene toward their CCSDT counterparts, we adopted the strategy used in Ref.\ \onlinecite{cipsi-ccpq-2021}.
 Thus, for each nuclear geometry along the automerization pathway considered in this work, we carried out a series of CIPSI-driven CC($P$) and CC($P$;$Q$) calculations using the $P$ and $Q$ spaces derived from the increasingly large CIPSI wave functions obtained by varying $N_{\text{det(in)}}$ in an approximately semi-logarithmic manner.
 We started with $N_{\text{det(in)}} = 1$, where the CIPSI wave functions $|\Psi^{(\text{CIPSI})}\rangle$ are the single determinants defining the reference states $|\Phi\rangle$ used in our CC computations (RHF in the case of the singlet and ROHF in the triplet case) and the resulting CC($P$) and CC($P$;$Q$) energies become identical to those obtained with CCSD and CR-CC(2,3), respectively, and went all the way to $N_{\text{det(in)}} = 10,000,000$, to reflect on the fact that as the input variable $N_{\text{det(in)}}$ becomes increasingly large and the CIPSI wave functions capture more and more triply excited determinants, the CC($P$;$Q$) energies $E^{(P+Q)}$ approach their CCSDT parents (becoming identical to them when all triply excited determinants are captured by the $|\Psi^{(\text{CIPSI})}\rangle$ states).
 The energies obtained in the CC($P$) computations approach their CCSDT counterparts as well, but, as discussed in the next section, their convergence toward CCSDT is much slower than that observed in the CC($P$;$Q$) runs.
-The ability of the CIPSI-driven CC($P$;$Q$) methodology to generate the CCSDT-level energetics using tiny fractions of triply excited determinants in the underlying $P$ spaces captured by the relatively small Hamiltonian diagonalizations, observed in the calculations for the lowest ${}^1A_{g}(D_{2\text{h}})$ and ${}^3B_{1g}(D_{2\text{h}})$ potentials of cyclobutadiene reported in this study, results in enormous savings in the computational effort compared to CCSDT.
-Indeed, as explained in Ref.\ \onlinecite{cipsi-ccpq-2021}, the CIPSI runs using smaller $N_{\text{det(in)}}$ values are much faster than those needed to reach convergence, the CC($P$) calculations using tiny fractions of triples in the $P$ space are orders of magnitude faster than the corresponding CCSDT computations ({\it cf.} Ref.\ \onlinecite{adaptiveccpq2023} for the examples of timings), and the effort involved in obtaining the noniterative $\delta(\mbox{$P$;$Q$})$ corrections is similar to the determination of the triples corrections of CR-CC(2,3) or CCSD(T).